buildbot/buildbot/master/docs/manual/secretsmanagement.rst

 In the master configuration, the Vault provider is instantiated through the Buildbot service manager as a secret provider with the the Vault server address and the Vault token.
 The provider SecretInVault allows Buildbot to read secrets in Vault.
-For more informations about Vault please visit: _`Vault`: https://www.vaultproject.io/
+For more information about Vault please visit: _`Vault`: https://www.vaultproject.io/

 How to populate secrets in a build
 ----------------------------------